 himself in a mysterious underground cavern.
 The walls of the cavern were lined with glowing crystals that lit up the whole room.

 Max was amazed by what he saw, but he soon realized that he wasn't alone.
-There was a giant dragon guarding the cavern!
+There was a dragon guarding the cavern!
 Max was scared, but he remembered the stories his grandmother used to tell him about brave little mice who outsmarted dragons.
 Max decided to be one of those brave little mice.

 Max remembered a trick his grandmother had taught him.
 He grabbed a small stone and threw it across the cavern.
 The dragon immediately chased after the stone, giving Max the opportunity to grab a magic wand and cast a spell that made the dragon fall asleep.